thebiggestcookie/pavt/updates.md

 # Updates

-## Update #10
+## Update #11
 - Revised ProductGenerator component
+  - Updated prompt fetching logic to match the actual API response format
-  - Added more robust error checking for prompt data
+  - Added check for empty prompt content
-  - Improved error messages for missing or invalid prompt data
   - Status: Implemented, needs testing
   - Technical details:
+    - Changed prompt name checks from 'Product Generator Step 1' to 'Step 1' and 'Product Generator Step 2' to 'Step 2'
-    - Added checks for array structure and content in fetchPrompts function
+    - Added error message for empty prompt content
-    - Implemented specific error messages for missing prompts
-    - Updated UI to disable generate button when prompts are not loaded
   - Debugging notes:
-    - Issue: Prompts stuck on "loading"
+    - Issue: Prompts are fetched but content is empty
-    - Possible cause: '/api/prompts' endpoint not returning expected data structure
+    - Possible cause: Prompts in the database have empty content
-    - Next step: Verify '/api/prompts' endpoint response format
+    - Next step: Verify prompt content in the database and update if necessary

 - Updated HumanGraderV2 component
-  - Added more robust error checking for product data
+  - Added check for HTML response instead of JSON
-  - Improved error handling and messages
+  - Improved error handling for empty product list
   - Status: Implemented, needs testing
   - Technical details:
-    - Added checks for array structure and content in fetchProducts function
+    - Added check for HTML string in response data
-    - Implemented specific error message for no available products
+    - Updated error message when no products are available for grading
-    - Added null check for currentProduct in handleGrade function
   - Debugging notes:
-    - Issue: Component not loading
+    - Issue: Receiving HTML instead of JSON for product data
-    - Possible cause: '/api/products-to-grade' endpoint not returning expected data or failing
+    - Possible cause: Server configuration issue or authentication problem
-    - Next step: Verify '/api/products-to-grade' endpoint functionality and response format
+    - Next step: Check server routes and middleware, ensure proper API endpoint configuration

 - Next steps:
-  - Review and test '/api/prompts' endpoint
+  - Review and update prompt content in the database
-  - Review and test '/api/products-to-grade' endpoint
+  - Investigate server configuration for '/api/products-to-grade' endpoint
-  - Verify data structures returned by both endpoints match frontend expectations
+  - Test ProductGenerator with updated prompt fetching logic
-  - Test ProductGenerator and HumanGraderV2 components with known good data
+  - Test HumanGraderV2 with proper JSON response from server
-  - Consider adding mock data for testing purposes if backend is not yet fully implemented
+  - Consider implementing server-side logging for better debugging of API responses